5 best quick loans for emergency cash

 Earnin: Good for small cash advances

-• Not all types of jobs qualify — You’ll have to meet some basic requirements to use the app: At least half of your paycheck must be sent as direct deposit to a checking account, you have to be on a regular pay cycle, and you need to have a fixed work location or electronic time-keeping system.
+• Not all types of jobs qualify — You’ll have to meet some basic requirements to use the app: You must link a checking account, be on a regular pay cycle, and have a fixed work location or employer-provided email address.

 • Balance shield alerts — If you’re worried about overdrafting your bank account, Earnin also offers a feature that notifies you when your balance falls below a level you specify.